 The Verne LaMarr Lyons Scholarship will be supplemented through, and incorporated into the Social Work HEALS program to increase the annual funding from four scholarships in the amount of $4,150 each to four scholarships in the amount of $5,500 each Historically the Lyons Scholarships have been awarded based on projected annual earnings and contributions.
 The increased funding will raise the prestige/stature of the Lyons Scholarships and will allow for leadership development opportunities.

 A total of $4,000 will be disbursed directly to the recipient’s university.
 An additional $1,500 will be earmarked for each recipient for conference attendance and leadership development.
-As part of the Lyons Scholarship Award, the recipients will be expected to attend the Social Work HEALS Student Policy Summit in Washington, DC, October/November 2017.
+As part of the Lyons Scholarship Award, the recipients will be expected to attend the Social Work HEALS Student Policy Summit in Washington, DC, tentatively scheduled in March 2021.
 Funds will not be distributed directly to the recipient.

 Students must be an NASW member and have applied to or have been accepted into an accredited MSW Program (payment of the award will be contingent on the full admission of the candidate into the program).
 In addition, students must have potential for completing a MSW Program and have a Grade Point Average (GPA) of 3.0 or above.
 Students enrolled in a master of social work (MSW) program for more than one year may reapply to the Foundation for part or all of a second year.

 Application Requirements For The Verne LaMarr Lyons Memorial Scholarship

 - NASW membership, in good standing, is a mandatory requirement to receive an NASW Foundation Scholarship Award.
 Awardees must maintain active membership throughout the award period.